securitybunker/databunker.org/content/doc/start/_index.md

 This method will require more changes on your database level and in your application code.

+&nbsp;

 ## 5. Support / Contact

-You are welcome to email us hello@privacybunker.io or join our slack channel:
+You are welcome to email us at hello@privacybunker.io or join our slack channel:

 * [Slack Channel](https://join.slack.com/t/databunker/shared_invite/zt-b6ukxzw3-JCxv8NJDESL40haM45RNIA)